gazaskygeeks/Coding-Foundations-course/coursebook/Week 01/README.md

 ### learning Objective:
 - Introduction to programming & web development.
+- Introduction to HTML
+- Define what semantic HTML is and what tags can be used to create it.
 - Practical knowledge of version control systems.
-- Introduction to HTML

 ______________________________________________________________________________________